thePaulista/thepaulista.github.io/_posts/2016-03-14-learning-vim.md

 date: 2016-03-14
 ---

-So, I'm setting this first post using vim.
+So, I'm setting this first blog and post using vim.
 Let me tell you the story...

 After having a not-so-splendid experience using atom - probably, due to my own inability to keep it from stalling or crashing every other day - I made the decision to fully engage in learning vim a week ago.
 I was told the learning curve would be pretty steep, and that it would take me approximately two weeks to be as productive, or near-productive as I was with my previous editor.